Building the 1/72 Scale Italeri's A-10C with a comic twist.

 After that was done, I glossed everything with Aqua Gloss and completed a wash pass with Flory Model’s Dark Dirt to put an accent on the panel lines.

-With the wash done and with the kit glossed over again, it was time for decals.
-I printed the Batman Meme at home, and then used a mix of decals from Print Scale and the kit.
-I didn’t like the shark mouth provided in the Italeri Sheet, so I used one from an old Academy kit that has the proper shape.
-It took a ton of Micro Set to adapt, but it finally went through.
+After completing the washing and going over the kit once more, it was time to apply the decals.
+I printed the Batman Meme at home and then utilized a combination of decals from Print Scale and the kit itself.
+Not satisfied with the shark mouth decal from the Italeri Sheet, I opted for one from an older Academy kit that had the correct shape.
+It required a large amount of Micro Set to make it fit properly, but eventually, it worked out.

-After decaling I did another airbrush stencil pass with some brownish tones, and a final additional wash with Dark Dirt and Tamiya Weathering Master.
-All this was in the end sealed with a flat coat with Micro Scale Flat.
+Following the decaling process, I applied brownish tones using an airbrush stencil, followed by a final wash using Dark Dirt and Tamiya Weathering Master.
+To finish, I sealed everything with a flat coat using Micro Scale Flat.

-For the Display Base I followed my usual process.
-You can read a tutorial on how I make them here: Easy Steps to Concrete Display Bases
+To create the Display Base, I followed my typical procedure.
+You can find a tutorial detailing the steps I take to make them here: Simple Guide to Crafting Concrete Display Bases

 And here is the model fully completed.

-I hope you liked this one, if you have any questions, drop me a line below.
-Thanks much for reading, and as always, happy modeling!
+I hope you liked this one.
+If you have any questions, please drop me a line below.
+Thank you very much for reading, and as always, happy modeling!